hatari/hatari/tests/tosboot/readme.txt

 like this:
 	PATH=../../build/src:$PATH make

+Before running that, tos/ subdirectory should have (symbolic links to) TOS images you want to test, at least EmuTOS etos512k.img image.
+Or add this before above command:
+	TOSDIR=<path to TOS images dir>

-Or when calling TOS tester and specifying TOS images directly:
+Alternatively, you can call the TOS tester directly and specify the TOS images it should test:
 	PATH=../../build/src:$PATH ./tos_tester.py <TOS images>

 To view the produced screenshots, either use ImageMagick: